Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Research Data Management/03_Data-Organisation-and-File-Format.md

 **Slide deck:**

-- Prepare a slide deck using the materials about the implications of obsolescence (Resources 2, 3) and the benefits of using open formats (Resource 4, 5) and (optionally) in line with FAIR, and OPEN principles.
+- Prepare a slide deck using the materials about the implications of obsolescence (Resources 2, 3) and the benefits of using open formats (Resources 4, 5) and (optionally) in line with FAIR, and OPEN principles.
 - Points to present to and discuss with the learners during the presentation can be:
     - Data Integrity: How does the conversion process affect data integrity and usability?
     - Data ethics: Which considerations did you have about security, privacy and ethical/legal issues?